sbalaram/shiprules/Readme.md

 ## Improvements in next version
-Impelement as Microservie, Wrap this around an REST API and provide and end point Add more Test-cases
+Implement as Microservice provide and REST API endpoint Add more Test-cases